 Governing Body

 The Governance of Trinity Academy sits within the structure of governance for the Cathedral Schools Trust.
 The overarching governance body of the Trust is the ‘Members’.
 Beneath the members sit the ‘Trustees’.
-A list and short biography of the current Members and Trustees can be found HERE.
+For information about Cathedral Schools Trust - including the Decision Matrix, Scheme of Governance and Terms of Delegation for Local Governing Bodies - visit the CST website here

 Below this structure, every school in the Trust has a Local Governing Body (LGB).
 The Governors of Trinity Academy are listed below.

-If you wish to contact the governing body, please write to the Chair, Merlyn Ipinson-Fleming, at Trinity Academy, Romney Avenue, Bristol, BS7 9BY
+If you wish to contact the governing body or to request copies of agenda/minutes of Governors meetings, please write to the Chair, Merlyn Ipinson-Fleming, at Trinity Academy, Romney Avenue, Bristol, BS7 9BY or email: Clerk@trinityacademybristol.org

 Merlyn Ipinson-Fleming profile picture